bem/bem-react/REFERENCE.md

 - prototypeProps `{Object}` – instance's fields and methods
 - staticProps `{Object}` – static fields and methods

 Modifier declaration gets function as a first argument.
-This function gets props as a argument, it can contain any conditions, but it should return boolean result.
+This function gets props as an argument and it should return boolean result.
-If this function return true, declaration will be apllied to the component.
+If this function returns `true`, declaration will be apllied to the component.

 ## Default fileds and methods

-All methods get props as a argument.
+All methods get props as an argument.
 Only [`wrap`](#wrap) and [`content`](#content) works with the different arguments.

 ### block

 Block name.
-Will be used for CSS class generation.
+It's used for CSS class generation.

 ``` js
 import { decl } from 'bem-react-core';